 Training and Support offer to schools, colleges and education establishments on Wirral:

 Amanda Waterfall has been appointed by Wirral Safeguarding Children’s Board (WSCB) to offer a safeguarding training and support service.
-For the last 2 years Amanda has been supporting the multi-agency training pool and has facilitated training courses such as Supporting Families, Enhancing Futures (SFEF), TAF / CAF training and information sharing and Lead Professional courses.
+For the last 2 years Amanda has been supporting the multi-agency training pool and has facilitated training courses such as Supporting Families, Enhancing Futures (SFEF), EHAT training and information sharing and Lead Professional courses.

 Below is the current WSCB Training and Support Service to schools and colleges:

 Training venues will be local and all training programmes have been validated by the Safeguarding Board.
 Any bespoke requests will be considered and for further enquiries please contact: Amanda Waterfall

 FEEDBACK FROM COURSES AND SESSIONS:

 ‘Well presented and good information – especially to people who have little knowledge in this area’

 The knowledge of the trainer along with the ability to make you feel like nothing you asked was a silly question was great, really enjoy it!’

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.